-While the two cameras under review share the same sensor size, the T5i offers a higher resolution of 17.9 megapixel, compared with 15.1 MP of the 50D.
-This megapixel advantage translates into a 9 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the T5i offers a higher resolution of 17.9 megapixels, compared with 15.1 MP of the 50D.
+This megapixels advantage translates into a 9 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the T5i has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 4.31μm versus 4.69μm for the 50D).
 However, it should be noted that the T5i is much more recent (by 4 years and 6 months) than the 50D, and its sensor will have benefitted from technological advances during this time that compensate for the smaller pixel size.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar image quality.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The Overall DXO ratings for the two cameras under consideration are close, suggesting that they provide similar imaging performance.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.